 Q: Does Republic Wireless Work In Europe, Canada or Mexico?

-I haven’t been out of the country to test this during my trial from what I’ve read from other customers the WiFi based calling will work in most areas that give you connection to a high speed network.
+I haven’t been out of the country to test this during my trial but according to Republic Wireless’ support team, they do not provide cellular phone service outside of the United States, but you can place a WiFi call using your phone from anywhere in the world, as long as you have a good WiFi signal.
 If anyone has tested this please let me know how it has worked for you in the comments!

 Q: Can I Use Republic Wireless Phones on Verizon, AT&T or T-Mobile?